unfoldingWord-dev/translationStudio-Info/docs/tFootnotes.rst

 To translate a footnote:

-1. Tap the English footnote to open it.
+1. In the source text, tap the footnote to open it.

     *	It’s not possible to copy/paste the footnote text.